APT37/kumono/README.md

 ### Contribution

-**Bugs Reports and Feature Requests**
+**Bug Reports and Feature Requests**

 Feel free to open an issue if you have a bug to report or want to request a feature and suggest something be changed.
 You may also discuss this in linked Discord.

 **Pull Requests**

-This is a repository mirror, so they will not be merged directly; accepted changes will be incorporated in private and afterwards pushed here.
+This is a repository mirror, so pull requests will not be merged directly; accepted changes will be incorporated in private and afterwards pushed here.

 ### Support

-Support is mainly provided via the the Discord linked in the repository description.
+Support is mainly provided via the Discord linked in the repository description.

 *Please do not open issues when merely seeking support.
 Your issues will be closed without comment and you may be banned from opening issues altogether.*